The merge code concept

 $dossier_responsiblename$

-Merge codes must follow the above syntax to work as intended.
+| Merge codes must follow the above syntax to work as intended.
 Further examples of correct merge codes can be found in Merge field examples. |

-Organisations using case guides will also be able to retrieve data from related merge fields using the prefix $case_fielddata
+Organisations using case guides will also be able to retrieve data from related merge fields using the prefix $case_fielddata.

 Merge codes referring to empty data fields will be removed when generating documents, so any generated document will be free of codes.
-Please note that this does not apply to $mergeparty
+Please note that this does not apply to $mergeparty codes.

 Merge codes can also be used in combination with the F2 Phrases module (documentation available in Danish) to merge information into standard texts.